Humbugs/Humbugs.github.io/_products/american-hard-gums.md

 height:
 depth:
 weight:
-meta_description: American Hard Gums only £1/100g.
+meta_description: 'American Hard Gums only Ãº1/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Gummy]
 flavour: ['Mixed Fruit']